osvik/emailTrack/README.md

 This class can be used in html static generators or programs to generate tracking pixels.

+It can also be used to send information directly from php to Google Analytics, for example when a transactional email is sent to a user.

 ### How to use

 The file `demo.php` contains some examples on how to use the class to generate pixels.

+The file `demo2.php` contains an example where the request is sent from a php script.

 Inside the `./snippets/` folder there's also example code.